 Overview

 Sablefish (Anoplopoma fimbria), known regionally as black cod, are the highest valued finfish per pound in Alaska.
-They live at depth of over 3,000 feet, and have been observed swimming merely a meter from the ocean floor.
-They range from the Northeast Pacific Ocean, to Mexico, Japan, the Aleutian Islands and the Bering Sea.
+They live at a depth of over 3,000 feet, and have been observed swimming merely a meter from the ocean floor.
+They range from the Northeast Pacific Ocean, to Mexico, Japan, the Aleutian Islands, and the Bering Sea.
 However, the highest concentrations of sablefish can be found in Alaskan waters.
-Sablefish feed on a variety of other fish, octopus, squid, crab and shrimp, reaching an average length of 27.5 inches and weight of 7.5 pounds.
+Sablefish feed on a variety of other fish, octopus, squid, crab, and shrimp, reaching an average length of 27.5 inches and weight of 7.5 pounds.
 They are also long-living fish, with the average adult caught in its 40s and some reaching over 90 years of age.

 Sablefish are prized for their rich, buttery flavor.
-They have an extremely high oil content, and are an ideal smoking fish.
+They have an extremely high oil content and are an ideal smoking fish.
 They also contain high levels of long-chain Omega 3 fatty acids, in the same league as wild salmon.

 Management